First Pettits in America Series #2 –Thomas Pettit and Katherine of Rapp. Co., Virginia, before 1655

 Like his father, Thomas Jr. is commonly confused by researchers with a Thomas Petty Jr. of the James River settlement.
 Thomas Pettit Jr. of Rappahannock, son of Thomas and Katherine Pettit, married Rachel WILSON.
 This is evident from a 1698 deed where he sold land on Hoskins Creek.
 In this deed, his wife Rachel released her dower rights and named her brother Abraham Wilson as her lawful attorney.
 This deed was recorded in Essex County, VA, in Will and Deed Book II p312-313.

 Dorothy Pettit is also mentioned in various other documents of the area.
-In 1674 she was a witness to a deed between William Johnson and Thomas Gains as seen below.
+In 1674 she was a witness to a deed between William Johnson and John Toyer[?] as seen below.
+Thomas Gains was the “well beloved friend” of Mr. Johnson and acted as an attorney for him in the transaction.

 Summary